ronanociosoig/nextFlix/README.md

 ## Discussion:

-The class structure separates the data fetching from the view control by creating a layer that encapsulates all the network requests.
+The class structure separates the data fetching from the view controllers by creating a layer that encapsulates all the network requests.

 SONMovieAPIWrapper class is the only class that has knowledge of the functionality of the API, with a small exception of extracting some data for the configuration of image URLs in the SONAppController.